ottiferous/ManBot/README.markdown

 ### Requrements
 Runs in Ruby 1.8.7 (universal-darwin11.0)
-  Because you probably have a mac.

 ### Limitations
 Only works in California for now.
 Though I'm sure you can easily make it work in another part of the country / world.

 To-Do
 ---------------